 - Monitoring the effectiveness of safety programs and procedures.

-- The standard now requires a Refresher every three (3) years to maintain your certification status.
-This refresher must be 1 day or 6.5 hours.
+- The standard requires a Refresher every three (3) years to maintain your certification status.
+This refresher must be 1 day.

 - JHSC members will be required to complete JHSC Part 1 and 2 Training within a 6 month period by an approved provider.

-- Part 2 training will be formalized; requiring the training program to be approved as well as the training provider.
-There is a requirement of a minimum of 6 hazards to be included in the Part 2 training.
+- There is a requirement of a minimum of 6 hazards to be included in the Part 2 training.

 Why Choose PSHSA?

-PSHSA will be offering Blended Certification training which combines online modules and classroom training.
+PSHSA offers Blended Certification training which combines online modules and classroom training.
 The advantage of blended training is the eLearning component allows you to complete the modules on your own time at your own location.
+You save 1 day of training in the classroom.
 Blended learning is becoming an increasingly popular method of instruction and is proven to:

 - Improve efficiency